AaronGullickson/piat_zero_tolerance/README.md

 ## Technical Details

 We will be using [Quarto](https://quarto.org/) to write the actual reports as pdf documents.
 You should read in full the instructions for using Quarto on the Canvas page.
 Quarto will allow you to create professional quality reports with your tables and figures fully integrated.
 In this project, you will find a `full_report.qmd` quarto file that you will use to produce your report.
-All assignments should be completed by knitting this report to PDF and submitting the PDF on Canvas.
+All assignments should be completed by rendering this report to PDF and submitting the PDF on Canvas.

 You can learn more about the dataset that you will be using by opening the DATA_SOURCE.md in the input directory, where you will also find the actual RData file itself.